tmtsoftware/csw/docs/src/main/services/logging.md

 There are separate log levels for the logging API(logLevel), Akka logging(akkaLogLevel), and Slf4J(slf4jLogLevel).
 The initial values of these are set in the configuration file as seen above.
 These can be overriden in the application.conf file.

-These values can also be changed dynamically by calling methods**** on the LoggingSystem class.
+These values can also be changed dynamically by calling methods on `LoggingSystem` class.

 ## Log Structure
 All messages are logged by default as Json.
 Logs can contain the following fields.
 These are listed in alphabetical order (this is the order displayed by the Json pretty printer).

-* @componentName: The name of the component if present
+* `@componentName`: The name of the component if present
-* @host: The local host name
+* `@host`: The local host name
-* @name: The name and version of the application being run
+* `@name`: The name and version of the application being run
-* @severity: The message level: trace, debug, info, warn, error or fatal
+* `@severity`: The message level: trace, debug, info, warn, error or fatal
-* actor: The path for an actor when using ActorLogging
+* `actor`: The path for an actor when using ActorLogging
-* class: The class for ClassLogging or ActorLogging
+* `class`: The class for ClassLogging or ActorLogging
-* file: The file containing the log call
+* `file`: The file containing the log call
-* kind: Either slf4j or akka.
+* `kind`: Either slf4j or akka.
 Not present for logger API
-* line: The line where the message was logged
+* `line`: The line where the message was logged
-* message: The log message
+* `message`: The log message
-* timestamp: The time the message was logged
+* `timestamp`: The time the message was logged
-* trace: Information for any exception specified in the logging call
+* `trace`: Information for any exception specified in the logging call